larasm192/mini-monopoly/README.md

 ## 🚀 Getting Started

 1. Clone or download the repository
-2. Open `index.html` in your browser
+2. Run `npm install` into the terminal
-3. Click "Roll" to begin playing
+3. Then run `npm run dev`

-> ✅ No installation or server setup required – this is a front-end-only project.
+4. Click "Roll" to begin playing

 ## 🧠 Key Learning Outcomes